-- Drain the chickpeas and then work in batches by adding the first batch into the food processor and chop until the pieces are really small (you don't want to make hummus).
+- Drain and rinse the chickpeas and then work in batches by adding the first batch into the food processor and chop until the pieces are really small (you don't want to make hummus).
 In one batch add in the parsley to chop it as well.
-Repeat until all the chickpeas are used.
+Repeat until you've used up all the chickpeas.
 Transfer everything to a huge bowl.

 - Add in the chickpea flour and olive oil.
 Mix the chickpea mixture well and form little balls.
 If the dough does not stick together enough, add more chickpea flour and oil.

-- Put the falafel on a baking tray and put them in the oven for about 25 minutes or until they turn golden.
+- Put the falafel on a baking tray and bake them in the oven for about 25 minutes or until they turn golden.